CommanderTrip/oh-my-posh/README.md

 # oh-my-posh

-Custom Themes for Oh My Posh
+Custom Themes for Oh My Posh.
+Made for JetBrainsMono NFM font in Windows Terminal with Powershell 7.

 ## Trip Simple